- Starting an apprenticeship or traineeship

 - Incentives, costs and other financial information

-- School-based apprenticeships and traineeships policy for schools (Department of Education)
+- School-based apprenticeships and traineeships policy for schools (PDF, 758KB) (Department of Education)

 The Guide to school-based apprenticeships and traineeships (PDF, 330 KB) is a comprehensive document covering all aspects of the school-based arrangement, including requirements, roles and responsibilities.